Guide last updated by Laura Griffiths, June 2019

-Probably the best resource for New Zealand case research is Lexis Library, which contains in its section for New Zealand 6 series of case reports, including New Zealand Family Law Reports and the New Zealand Resource Management Appeals, neither of which are held at IALS library.
-All series can be searched across at the same time by either party name or keyword, on a user friendly and intuitive search interface, and links are provided to cited cases where possible.
-The only caveat is that not all series have from volume one - check the source information next to each series for further details.
-Lexis Library also has access to Butterworth's Current Law, a fortnightly publication which notes decisions of Courts and administrative tribunals, (and important decisions from English and Australian courts), as well as lists of cases yet to be reported in the New Zealand Law Reports.
-As mentioned above, this is also available in hard copy here at IALS library.
+Probably the best resource for New Zealand case research is Lexis+, which contains in its section for New Zealand 5 series of case reports, including New Zealand Family Law Reports and the New Zealand Resource Management Appeals, neither of which are held at IALS library.
+All series can be searched across either individually or simultaneously.
+The only caveat is that not all series have from volume one - check the contents information next to each series for further details.
+New Zealand cases are accessed by selecting the international content option on the left of the screen in the cases tab.
+This will open a separate tab - ensure that you have selected New Zealand from the list along the middle of the page, and select cases from the dropdown menu at the top of the page.

 As well as subscription databases, there are a number of excellent free web resources available.
 The New Zealand Legal Information Institute (NZLII) makes available reports from the Court of Appeal and the Supreme Court, although the reports from the High Court appear to be selective.
 As the project is fairly new, the back file is smaller than from the commercially available databases, and the search interface is rather basic.
 However, it does contain unreported decisions of the higher courts, and also many tribunal decisions which will not be available elsewhere.

 IALS Library also has the Abridgement of New Zealand Case Law, a hard copy service arranging, classifying and annotating New Zealand case decisions since 1861 in the style of The Digest.
 This 18 volume work, arranged alphabetically into subject areas, was originally published in 1963 (covering 1861 - 1962) and is kept up to date by regular "permanent supplements".
 It is an useful tool for researching New Zealand case law by subject.
-However, as it only notes cases reported in the official New Zealand Law Reports, it is slightly limited in its application.
+However, as it only notes cases reported in the official New Zealand Law Reports, and our most recent permanent supplement is to 2009, it is slightly limited in its application.

 IALS Library has a very good collection of textbooks and commentary on New Zealand, with hundreds of legal texts and treatises relating directly and specifically to the country.
 These range over various different aspects of the law in New Zealand - a subject search in the library catalogue using "NEW ZEALAND" as one of your terms, and the area of law you are interested in (e.g. TORTS, CENSORSHIP) should let you know our holdings in this area for New Zealand.
 Please note that some older material may be kept in the basement.